 If your car is not able to drive in the snow, which is very common beyond December, you can still catch a local shuttle in Sandy to the main alpine settlements: Government Camp and Timberline, the latter of which is famous for appearing in Stanley Kubrik’s The Shining.

 Along 26 are several stops that you should absolutely make time for.
-Trillium Lake and Mirror Lake are local favorites and the trails can be quite crowded.
+Trillium Lake and Mirror Lake are local favorites, however, it’s also one of the most famous hikes in the USA, so the trails can be quite crowded.

 There are several awesome spots on the eastern and northern flanks of Mt Hood that can be accessed by several forest roads.
 Cloud Cap, Tamanawas Falls, and Lost Lake are great places to check out.